NicolaiAdil/RIO/README.md

 # State Estimator

-ROS 2 package implementing an Error-State EKF that fuses IMU and Doppler radar.
+ROS 2 package implementing an Error-State Kalman Filter that fuses IMU and Doppler radar.

 ---